argonautproject/us-core-patient-data-feed/README.md

 | ServiceRequest | patient, category, code |
 | Specimen | patient |

-> **Maintenance of Guidance**
+> **Maintenance of this Table**
 >
-> This list of supported resources and filters will be maintained as follows:
+> This table of supported resources and filters will be maintained as follows:
 >
 > 1. Updates will be made any time new patient-focused resources are added to US Core.
 > 2. For each new resource, filters will be predefined to include:
 >    - Patient context
 >    - Any category-level codes
 >    - Any instance-level codes
-> 3. The community will be notified of any updates to this guidance.
-> 4. Version history will be maintained to allow implementers to track changes over time.

 ## 4. Conformance